Our hero ingredient in Spice 94, Allspice Pimenta Dioica is a truly very special, underestimated berry.

 The Secret Link

 The ‘godfather’ of botany, Carolus Linnæus developed the two word latin naming system that we now have for plants.
 He also gave 4000 animals their latin name.
-Both the All Spice berry & the Red Fox [the animal on the front of Spice 94], were given their latin names by Linnæus back in 1758… So there’s method behind our madness!
+Both the Allspice berry and the Red Fox [on the front of Spice 94], were given their latin names by Linnæus back in 1758… So there’s method behind our madness!

 Allspice is one of the most important ingredients of Caribbean cuisine – Jerk chicken anyone?

 It also works brilliantly in Middle Eastern dishes.
 Pulled Allspice Lamb with Pomegranate, Red Onion and humous in a wrap is delicious.

 Ginger Ale pairs really well with Seedlip Spice 94 and makes for a warming seasonal drink during the Autumn and Winter months.

 Simply fill a tumbler with ice, add 50ml / 2oz of Seedlip Spice 94, top with a good quality Ginger Ale [we like Fever Tree’s] & garnish with some Orange peel.

 Take a sip, salute Mr Sherlock and enjoy.